Today’s topic is how to use the word however in a sentence. It’s probably more complicated than you think it is.

 - The house seems expensive; still, it’s the cheapest house available right now.

-- I love marshmallows; therefore, I love s’mores.
+- I hate marshmallows; therefore, I hate s’mores.

-So remember, don't let anyone tell you that it's wrong to start a sentence with "however," and it's often more effective to use the simpler word "but."
-On the other hand, it might be a good idea to avoid the practice if you're applying for a job since a lot of people mistakenly believe that it is wrong.
-Mind your commas and semicolons, and don't use any punctuation after "however" when you use it to mean “in whatever manner,” “to whatever extent,” or "no matter how."
+So remember, don’t let anyone tell you that it’s wrong to start a sentence with however.
+On the other hand, it might be a good idea to avoid the practice if you’re applying for a job since a lot of people mistakenly believe that it is wrong, and it’s often more effective to use the simpler word “but.”
+Mind your commas and semicolons, and don’t use any punctuation after however when you use it to mean “in whatever manner,” “to whatever extent,” or “no matter how.”

-- "however."
+- “however.”
 Dictionary.com.
 The American Heritage® Dictionary of the English Language.
 Fourth Edition.
-Boston: Houghton Mifflin Company, 2004. dictionary.reference.com/browse/however (August 15, 2021).
+Boston: Houghton Mifflin Company, 2004. dictionary.reference.com/browse/however (accessed: May 26, 2007).